kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 }
 {% endprism %}
-The button code for the two buttons is removed and replaced with this new code.
-The code starts by finding all the buttons with the `btn` class name and stores them as a group in a variable called `getButtons`.
+The button code for the two buttons was replaced with new code.
+That code first found all the buttons with the `btn` class name and stored them as a group in a variable called `getButtons`.

-Then a `for...in` loop runs for whatever the total amount of buttons there are inside of `getButtons`...there two right now.
-And every time the loop runs, it creates a variable called `singleButton` which stores a reference to one button at a time: that reference is the `getButtons[key]` line of code.
+Then a `for...in` loop ran for whatever the total amount of buttons  were inside of `getButtons`...only two.
+Every time the loop ran, it created a variable called `singleButton` that stored a reference to one button at a time: that reference was the `getButtons[key]` line of code.

-Next, our code tells each `singleButton` what to do when it gets clicked.
-What it does is, look at the value of the button's data attribute (which is one of two files) and passes it as a parameter to the `loadFile()` function to load onto the page.
+Next, our code told each `singleButton` what to do when it got clicked.
+What it did was, looked at the value of the button's data attribute (which is one of two files) and passed it as a parameter to the `loadFile` function to load onto the page.

-Data attributes aren't supported in IE 10 and lower so we need to feature-detect for them, then provide fallback code for those browsers.
-We're detecting for the `dataset` property of the button being clicked, so we need to look for `this.dataset`.
+Data attributes aren't supported in IE 10 and lower so we had to feature-detect for them, then provide fallback code for those browsers.
+We looked for the `dataset` property of the button being clicked by saying `this.dataset`.

-We're first checking to see if `dataset` does NOT exist in the browser by saying `if(!this.dataset)`...if it doesn't exist, we get the value of the data attribute with the `getAttribute()` method.
+We first checked to see if `dataset` did NOT exist in the browser by saying `if(!this.dataset)`...if it didn't, we got the value of the data attribute with the `getAttribute()` method.

-But if `dataset` DOES exist, we can use it to get the value of the data attribute using `this.dataset`.
+But if `dataset` DID exist, we used it to get the value of the data attribute using `this.dataset`.

 *(Note: To learn more about data attributes, read my <a href="/load-data-attributes-mouseclicks/" target="blank" title="Read my 'Load data attributes with Mouse Clicks' tutorial">"Load data attributes with Mouse Clicks" tutorial</a> or my <a href="/filter-content-jquery/" target="blank" target="blank" title="Read my 'Filter Content With jQuery.filter() & jQuery Selectors' tutorial">"Filter Content With jQuery.filter() & jQuery Selectors" tutorial</a>.*
 <a name="load-json-ajax"></a>
 <h4 class="h4-guide">Load JSON with AJAX</h4>
-As mentioned in the beginning, AJAX can work with many data types but  JSON is the most-used data type at the time of this guide's initial publish date.
+AJAX can work with many data types but  JSON is the most-used data type at the time of this guide's initial publish date.
 There are many ways to use JSON with AJAX...this is a basic example (<a href="/samples/ajax-tutorial-samples/sample08/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample08/index.html -->
 <!DOCTYPE html>